Cannabis Industry Committees

 Our Legislative Committee is one of our most active and vibrant committees.
-We review all current legislation and regulations and advocate on behalf of our members.
+We review all current legislation and regulations, and advocate on behalf of our members.
 This group functions as a legislative information hub that allows for inclusive, productive discussions and provides insight from our legislative team.

-Diversity & Inclusion (this committee is open to all CCIA members)
+(This committee is open to all CCIA members)

 The QC Committee is focused on the practical application of the rules and regulations as they pertain to testing labs and the cannabis industry.
 This committee offers insight into best practices for testing labs and quality control issues, it also functions as an educational arm of the association.
 The committee is primarily attended by testing labs, scientists, and manufacturers.

 CCIA’s re-vamped Agricultural & Manufacturing Committee provides input and information on the complex regulations that pertain to cultivation, manufacturing, processing, and packaging.
 This committee analyzes the complicated relationship between the varied forms of cannabis cultivation and manufacturing, and promotes policies that streamline business operations while prioritizing consumer safety.

 Retail, Delivery & Distribution

 As the most consumer facing sect of the industry, the Retail, Delivery & Distribution Committee addresses all issues related to streamlining business practices while prioritizing consumer safety.
 This committee has been directly involved with educating the industry on the evolution of regulations and policies related to packaging and labeling, tax reform, access, and affordability, and will continue to provide a voice of reason and responsibility.